-As of December 31, 2011, we had no net operating loss carryforwards ("NOLs") for federal income tax purposes and \$13 million of NOL benefit for state income tax purposes.
+As of December 31, 2012, we had no net operating loss carryforwards ("NOLs") for federal income tax purposes and \$18 million of NOL benefit for state income tax purposes.
 The state NOLs begin to expire in the year 2020.
-In addition, there are \$5 million of tax benefits related to credit carryforwards which are partially offset by a valuation allowance and \$14 million benefit of capital loss carryforwards which are fully offset by a valuation allowance.
-The credit carryforwards begin to expire in the year 2012.
+In addition, there are \$4 million of tax benefits related to credit carryforwards which are partially offset by a valuation allowance.
+The credit carryforwards began to expire in 2012.

-As of December 31, 2011, we had benefits of foreign tax credits and net operating loss carryforwards of approximately \$9 million, which are fully offset by a valuation allowance.
+As of December 31, 2012, we had benefits of foreign tax credits and net operating loss carryforwards of approximately \$19 million, which are fully offset by a valuation allowance.